hiddenasbestos/BinaryTools/readme.md

   -pitch      Specify the number of bytes on a line.
 If used, -cols option is
               ignored.

+  -append     Append to the output file, rather than overwriting it.
   -compact    Don't include a space after each comma delimiter between values.

   -amp        Write values in hexadecimal with '&' prefix.